Education

 The Road Ahead

-VR will become a vital economic commodity in future as the technology has recently become accessible and cost-effective.
+VR will become a vital economic commodity in the future as the technology has recently become accessible and cost-effective.
 Though the industry is at the nascent stage, it has a greater potential in the educational sector.
-It will help in reducing student dropout rates, provide independent skill practice, enhance the excitement of training, augment student referrals, and surge revenue per student.
+It will help reduce student dropout rates, provide independent skill practice, enhance the excitement of training, augment student referrals, and surge revenue per student.

 Ombir Sharma